* Swedish Feb industrial production -7.1 pct yr/yr

 By Niklas Pollard and Johan Sennero

-The Nordic country, sheltered by robust public finances, has so far weathered the downturn spawned by the euro zone debt crisis with relative ease and recent gauges of economic activity had pointed to a moderate recovery.
+The Nordic country, sheltered by robust public finances, has so far weathered the downturn spawned by the euro zone debt crisis and recent gauges of economic activity had pointed to a moderate recovery.

-But the sharp fall in industrial output raised doubts about the extent to which Sweden's export-dependent economy can escape the pain as large swaths of the European economy, its biggest export market, tread into recession.
+Although the statistics office said there were indications the fall in production was temporary, the output numbers raised doubts how well Sweden's export-dependent economy can perform if large swathes of the European economy, its biggest export market, slip into recession.

 Industrial production fell a much worse-than-expected 5.2 percent in February and tumbled 7.1 percent year-on-year, statistics office SCB said, the sharpest fall since the aftermath of the global financial crisis, in November 2009.